sebzhao/sebzhao.github.io/index.md

 ## News

+* 1/27/25 -- [The Ingredients for Robotic Diffusion Transformers](https://arxiv.org/abs/2410.10088) was accepted into ICRA 2025
 * 1/16/25 -- [Need Help?
 Designing Proactive AI Assistants for Programming](https://arxiv.org/abs/2410.04596) was accepted into CHI 2025
 * 12/28/24 -- [The RealHumanEval: Evaluating Large Language Models’ Abilities to Support Programmers](https://arxiv.org/abs/2404.02806) was accepted into TMLR 2025